gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 ```

 ## DESCRIPTION
-The Add-AIPScannerRepository cmdlet adds a data repository to a list of scanned repositories for the Azure Information Protection scanner to scan.
-You can specify local folders, UNC paths, and SharePoint Server sites and libraries.
+The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner.
+You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

 When you specify a data repository for SharePoint Server:

-- You can scan all documents and subfolders when you specify (includes documents in subfolders) under "Shared Documents": Specify the path "http://servername/Documents".
+- You can scan all documents and all documents in subfolders when you specify the parent path.
+For example, "http://servername/Shared Documents".

 - To scan just specific subfolders under Shared Documents should be scanned path "http://servername/Shared Documents/Folder" should be used.

 ## EXAMPLES

-### Example 1: Scan local D:\Data\Finance
+### Example 1: Configure a local folder to be scanned

 ```
-PS C:\> Add-AIPScannerRepository -Path
+PS C:\> Add-AIPScannerRepository -Path D:\Data\Finance

 The repository was added successfully.
 ```

+This command adds the local folder named Data\Finance on the D drive to be scanned.

-### Example 2: Scan NAS fileshare \\NAS\HR
+### Example 2: Configure a network-attached storage (NAS) file share to be scanned

 ```
-PS C:\> Add-AIPScannerRepository -Path
+PS C:\> Add-AIPScannerRepository -Path \\NAS\HR

 The repository was added successfully.
 ```

+This command adds the file share named HR on the network-attached storage device named NAS to be scanned.

-### Example 3: Scan all shared documents in http://sp2013/Documents
+### Example 3: Scan all shared documents on SharePoint Server

 ```
 PS C:\> Add-AIPScannerRepository -Path http://sp2013/Documents